The Wedding Dance

-The Wedding Dance (sometimes known as The Village Dance) is a 1566 oil-on-panel painting by Pieter Bruegel the Elder.
+The Wedding Dance (sometimes known as The Village Dance) is a 1566 oil-on-panel painting by the Netherlandish Renaissance artist Pieter Bruegel the Elder.
 Owned by the museum of the Detroit Institute of Arts in Detroit, Michigan, the work was discovered by its director in England in 1930, and brought to Detroit.
 It is believed to be one of a set of three Bruegel works from around the same time: The Wedding Dance, The Peasant Wedding (1567) and The Peasant Dance (1569).

 The painting depicts 125 wedding guests.
 As was customary in the Renaissance period, the brides wore black and men wore codpieces.
 Voyeurism is depicted throughout the entire art work; dancing was disapproved of by the authorities and the church, and the painting can be seen as both a critique and comic depiction of a stereotypical oversexed, overindulgent, peasant class of the times.

 Background

 Pieter Bruegel the Elder completed The Wedding Dance in 1566.
-It was believed to have been lost for many years, until discovered at a sale in London in 1930 by William R. Valentiner, the director of the Museum Detroit Institute of Arts at the time.
+It was believed to have been lost for many years, until discovered at a sale in London in 1930 by Wilhelm Valentiner, the director of the Detroit Institute of Arts at the time.
 Valentiner paid $35,075 for The Wedding Dance through a city appropriation.
 It is still owned by the museum.

-The Peasant Wedding (1567) and The Peasant Dance (1569) are also by Bruegel which share the same wedding theme and elements and were painted in the same period in Bruegel's later years.
+The Peasant Wedding (1567) and The Peasant Dance (1569), also by Bruegel, share the same wedding theme and elements and were painted in the same period in Bruegel's later years.
 They are considered to be a trilogy of works by Bruegel.
 In all three of the paintings, there are pipers playing the pijpzak (bagpipes), they also exude pride and vanity; for example, in The Peasant Dance, the man seated next to the pijpzak player is wearing a peacock feather in his hat.

 Robert L. Bonn, an author, described these trilogy of works as "superb examples" of anthropological paintings, and states that "in three genre paintings Bruegel stands in marked contrast both to painters of his day and many others who followed".
 Thomas Craven summarises The Wedding Dance as "[o]ne of several celebrations of the joys of gluttony painted by Brueghel with bursting vitality".
 Walter S. Gibson also views the paintings as a "sermon condemning gluttony" and "an allegory of the Church abandoned by Christ".